nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The search is case-insensitive. e.g., `n/alex` will match `Alex`.
 - The order of the prefixes and keywords does not matter. e.g., `n/Alex nric/S1234567D` is equivalent to `nric/S1234567D n/Alex`.
-- Partial matches are not supported. e.g., `n/Al` will not match `Alex`.
 - Persons matching any of the provided criteria will be returned (i.e., `OR` search).
 For example, `n/Alex t/friend` will return persons whose name contains "Alex" or have the tag "friend".

 ### Prefixes: